CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

-We are able to draw similar conclusions from Table \ref{tab:cls_noisy_mnist_piw_ttest} as in Table \ref{tab:cls_piw_ttest}: across the entire test set, mean PIW of the true class label among the correct predictions is much narrower than that of the incorrect predictions, implying that CARD is confident in its correct predictions, and more likely to make mistakes when being vague.
-When comparing mean PIWs at class level, we observe that a more accurate class is inclined to have a larger difference between correct and incorrect predictions.
-Meanwhile, we have almost $10$ times of not-rejected cases as those for FashionMNIST task shown in Table \ref{tab:cls_piw_ttest}.
-Similarly, the accuracy of test instances rejected by the $t$-test is much higher than that of the not-rejected ones, both across the entire test set and at the class level.
-This result could have a more significant practical impact when applying human-machine collaboration: we are able to identify more than $6\%$ of the data with a mean accuracy of less than $50\%$.
-If we pass these cases to human agents, we would be able to remarkably improve the classification accuracy, while still enjoying the automation by the machine classifier in the vast majority.
+From Table \ref{tab:cls_noisy_mnist_piw_ttest}, we are able to draw similar conclusions as in Table \ref{tab:cls_piw_ttest}: across the entire test set, mean PIW of the true class label among the correct predictions is much narrower than that of the incorrect predictions, implying that CARD is confident in its correct predictions, and tends to make mistakes when being vague.
+When comparing mean PIWs at true class level, we observe that a more accurate class is inclined to have a larger difference between correct and incorrect predictions.
+Meanwhile, similar to Table \ref{tab:cls_piw_ttest}, the accuracy of test instances rejected by the $t$-test is much higher than that of the not-rejected ones, both across the entire test set and at the class level, while there are almost $10$ times of not-rejected cases as those for CIFAR-10 task.
+This result could have a more significant practical impact when applying human-machine collaboration: we are able to identify more than $6\%$ of the data with a mean accuracy of less than $50\%$ --- if we pass these cases to human agents, we would be able to remarkably improve the classification accuracy, while still enjoying the automation by the machine classifier in the vast majority of test instances.

 Furthermore, we contextualize the performance of CARD by reporting accuracy, PAvPU and NLL, along with those from the baseline models mentioned at the beginning of Section \ref{ssec:noisy_mnist}, in Table \ref{tab:cls_noisy_mnist_pavpu}.
 The metrics of the other models are from Table 1 in \citet{cdropout}.